Lavrov: Azerbaijan and Armenia agree to a ceasefire | DW | 10.10.2020

 Armenia and Azerbaijan said that they have agreed to a ceasefire in Nagorno-Karabakh starting at noon Saturday, following 10 hours of talks between diplomats from the two countries in Moscow hosted by Russian Foreign Minister Sergey Lavrov.

-Since September 27, more than 400 people have been killed in fighting over the contested region, which is an Armenian enclave officially part of Azerbaijan, but under control of ethnic Armenian forces backed by Armenia since the end of a separatist war in 1994.
+Since September 27, more than 400 people have been killed in fighting over the contested region.
+Nagorno-Karabakh is officially part of Azerbaijan, but under control of ethnic Armenian forces backed by Armenia since the end of a separatist war in 1994.

 Read more: Half of Nagorno-Karabakh's population displaced by fighting

-Armenia and Azerbaijan also agreed to "start substantive talks aimed at the quickly reaching a peaceful solution," Lavrov said, adding that the exact terms of the ceasefire will be agreed to at a later time.
+Armenia and Azerbaijan also agreed to "start substantive talks aimed at the quickly reaching a peaceful solution," Lavrov said.

+The ceasefire deal puts a hold on a conflict that has threatened to spin out of control, potentially pitting Turkey, a close ally of Azerbaijan, against Russia, which has a defense pact with Armenia.

+The EU, Russia and the United States have all called for the fighting to stop, and for peace talks to be mediated by the so-called Minsk Group, which is co-chaired by France, Russia and the US.

 wmr/dj (AP, dpa Reuters)